gracelang/language/standard.md

     sortInitial(n:Number) by(sortBlock:block2<T, T, Number>) -> Boolean
     // sorts elements 0..n.
 The ordering is determined by sortBlock, which should return -1
     // if its first argument is less than its second argument, 0 if they are equal, and +1 otherwise.

-    iterator -> Iterator<T>
-    // returns iterator through the elements of self.
-It is an error to modify the array while
-    // iterating through it.
 }
 ```